nh-server/switch-guide/docs/index.md

 For live support with this guide, visit us in **#switch-assistance-1** or **#switch-assistance-2** over at the [NH Discord server](https://discord.gg/C29hYvh).

+Prepare to set aside a minimum of an hour to follow this guide.
+This is because you will need to carefully read every page to follow the instructions safely.
+Some required device backups can also take around ten to thirty minutes to create, depending on your Switch model and your microSD card speed.

 ### **What is Custom Firmware?**

 Custom FirmWare (“CFW”) is complex software that modifies the function of a device's operating system, also known as a system firmware.